bitbasher/VSCode-Profiles-jartisan/README.md

 # VS Code Profiles

-Welcome to the `vscode-profiles` repository!
-This repository contains various Visual Studio Code profiles that I have created for different development setups and workflows.
+This repository is for profiles in use for different development setups and workflows.
+I (bitbasher) have forked it to be able to build profiles for OpenSCAD script writing, and for working on the C++ code of the OpenSCAD application.
 ## Overview

 This repository includes: